RamiKrispin/awesome-ds-setting/README.md

 - Kubectl - https://kubernetes.io/docs/reference/kubectl/overview/
 - hyperkit - https://github.com/moby/hyperkit

-### Set the terminal
+### Terminal Setting

 This section focuses on installing and setting tools for working on the terminal.

+#### Install iTerm2

 The `terminal` is the built-in emulator on mac.
 I personally love to work with `iTerm2` as it provides additional functionality and customization options. iTerm2 is available only for mac, and can be installed directly from the [iTerm2](https://iterm2.com/) website or via `homebrew`:

 ``` shell
 > brew cask install iterm2